 The Pillar Two rules proposed by the OECD are not binding on OECD member countries.
 However, the EU has adopted a directive in 2022 which obliges all 27 EU Member States (EU MS) to enact legislation implementing the Pillar Two rules in their domestic laws by 31 December 2023.
+The covered jurisdictions in this publication have implemented such mechanisms to impose such top-up tax.
 Furthermore, numerous non-EU countries have adopted (part of) the Pillar Two rules or envisage doing so in the upcoming years.